VirtualAcorn FAQ

 How do I get my programs into VirtualAcorn?

-Under Windows 2000, XP and Vista (32bit) VirtualAcorn can read Acorn format floppy discs, provided you have an internal floppy drive.
-VirtualAcorn can also read Acorn format CDs directly.
-Versions of VirtualAcorn with RISC OS 4.39 or later can also read data DVDs.
-All versions of VirtualAcorn incorporate networking, so if you have a "real" RISC OS machine and a PC networked together you can transfer files and programs over the RISC OS ShareFS networking system.
+All versions of VirtualRPC incorporate networking, so if you have a "real" RISC OS machine and a PC networked together you can transfer files and programs over the RISC OS ShareFS networking system.
+If your "real" Acorn machine has USB support you can also transfer data using Pen Drives.

 I have an Acorn formatted IDE hard disc, can I connect it to the PC and use VirtualAcorn to read the files?